databendlabs/databend-docs/docs/en/guides/40-load-data/04-transform/index.md

 ### FILES

 The FILES option, on the other hand, enables you to explicitly specify one or more file names separated by commas.
 This option allows you to directly filter and query data from specific files within a folder.
 For example, if you want to query data from the Parquet files "books-2023.parquet", "books-2022.parquet", and "books-2021.parquet", you can provide these file names within the FILES option.

+### CASE_SENSITIVE

+The CASE_SENSITIVE parameter determines whether column names in the queried *Parquet* files are treated with case sensitivity:

+- `CASE_SENSITIVE => false` (default): Column names are treated as case-insensitive, meaning `b` and `B` are considered the same.
+However, queries will fail if the column name in the file does not match the queried column name exactly.
+- `CASE_SENSITIVE => true`: Column names are treated as case-sensitive, meaning only exact matches (including case) are valid.
+For example, querying `B` will succeed if the column in the file is named `B`, but not if it is named `b`.

 ### table_alias